To Tulsa and Back

 Tedious, though easy, was compiling the information necessary for a nearly complete timeline of what was composed when, so that one can have a clear snapshot of what Lafferty was writing and when.
 It will be useful for anyone tracking thematic and formal development in Lafferty's fiction.
 Expect a resource on that soon.

 Finally, I visited Swan Lake, near Lafferty’s home, where he used to walk.
-The wildlife was lovely, with turtles and many waterfowl, but the decoy ducks were gone.
+The wildlife was lovely, with turtles and many waterfowl, kids about, but the decoy ducks were gone.
 The fountain was back, as I had read.
-But there was also an unlovely modern sign admonishing kids not to feed the birds.
+But there was also an unlovely modern sign admonishing the kids not to feed the birds.